unixsurfer/anycast_healthchecker/README.rst

 A route is always associated with a service which runs locally on the box.
-The Anycasted service is a daemon (HAProxy, Nginx, Bind etc) which processes incoming traffic and listens to an IP (Anycast Service Address) for which a route exists in RIB and it's advertised from the local node to the network by Bird.
+The Anycasted service is a daemon (HAProxy, Nginx, Bind etc) which processes incoming traffic and listens to an IP (Anycast Service Address) for which a route exists in RIB and it's advertised by Bird.

 As it is exhibited in the above diagram a route is advertised only when: